-About the Espace Killy Ski Area
+About the Tignes & Val d'Isere Ski Area

 The Espace Killy is located in the Tarentaise area of the Savoie department in the Northern Alps, and is the name given to the combined ski domain of Tignes and Val d’Isere.

-These 300km of pistes in the Espace Killy are accessed by 90 ski lifts and funicular railways to reach the glaciers.
-There are 20 green pistes, 67 blues, 41 reds and 26 blacks, and 2 snowparks, making it popular with skiers of every level of ability.
+Named after France’s Olympic downhill skiing champion, Jean Claude Killy, the ski area offers over 300kms of piste skiing and some of Europe’s most spectacular scenery.
+The 300km of piste in Tignes and Val d'Isere are accessed by 90 ski lifts and funicular railways to reach the glaciers.
+There are 20 green pistes, 67 blues, 41 reds and 26 blacks, and 2 snowparks, making it popular with skiers of every level of ability (see the piste maps).

 Location: Tignes Region